sthbrx/sthbrx.github.io/content/blog/2016-05-12-doubles-in-hex.markdown

 great un-solvable mystery of the double and its hex representation.
 The number which would consume me for the rest of the morning: 0xc00000001568fba0.

-# That's a Perfectly Valid hex Number!
+## That's a Perfectly Valid hex Number!

 I hear you say.
-And you're right, if we were to simply treat this as a long it would simply be 13835058055641365408 (or -4611686018068186208 if we assume a signed value).
+And you're right, if we were to treat this as a long it would simply be 13835058055641365408 (or -4611686018068186208 if we assume a signed value).
 But we happen to know that this particular piece of data which we have printed is supposed to represent a double (-2 to be precise).
 "Well